 Professor Harding’s main research interests are in how law operates in everyday life.
 She is interested in how people experience legal frameworks and how they make decisions about whether or not to use law.
 Her research to date has focused on the recognition and regulation of intimate and caring relationships.
 Her work straddles areas of equality law, family law, healthcare law, human rights and jurisprudence.

-She was principal investigator of the AHRC Research Network ‘ReValuing Care: Perspectives from Gender, Sexuality and Law’ (www.revaluingcare.net), a partnership with the Universities of Adelaide, Keele and Queen Mary University of London, and is currently working on an edited collection of academic essays drawn from the network events with Dr Ruth Fletcher (QMUL) and Professor Chris Beasley (University of Adelaide).
+She was principal investigator of the AHRC Research Network ‘ReValuing Care: Perspectives from Gender, Sexuality and Law’ (www.revaluingcare.net), a partnership with the Universities of Adelaide, Keele and Queen Mary University of London.
+An edited collection of academic essays ReValuing Care in Theory, Law and Policy: Cycles and Connections has been published, drawing on work presented at the network events.